AI-Generated Measurements for Identification and Inference with Missing Data: A Weak Shadow Variable Approach

 We therefore take a different approach and study: under realistically minimal assumptions, what can we still learn about population quantities like the mean outcomes?
 Instead of seeking point identification, we adopt a partial identification perspective \citep{manski2003partial} and aim to characterize sharp upper and lower bounds on the estimand (e.g., mean outcome).
 Our key insight is that this problem can be reformulated as a pair of linear programs (LPs).
 In this formulation, the objective corresponds to the estimand, while constraints encode the probabilistic structure implied by the observed data.
 This yields a transparent and tractable framework for estimation under MNAR.

 While bounds obtained under minimal assumptions are valid, they can be wide, especially when a large portion of the data is missing.
-To tighten the bounds, we propose incorporating auxiliary predictions from modern machine learning systems, such as large language models (LLMs).
-Recent work suggests that LLMs exhibit human-like reasoning abilities and can approximate decision-making in complex settings \citep{horton2023large,goli2024frontiers,brand2024using}, making them promising candidates for predicting unobserved outcomes, e.g. predicting user satisfaction from chat transcripts.
-Importantly, because such predictions are generated by an external model rather than by the individuals themselves, they do not directly influence whether an outcome is observed; that is, they naturally satisfy an exclusion-type condition with respect to the missingness mechanism.
+To tighten the bounds, we propose incorporating auxiliary information from modern machine learning systems, such as large language models (LLMs).
+In many service settings, LLMs can process rich interaction records, such as chat transcripts, and produce low-dimensional evaluations of the interaction, for example a predicted satisfaction score or an assessment of whether the user's request was successfully resolved.
+Recent work suggests that LLMs exhibit human-like reasoning abilities and can approximate human behavior in complex settings \citep{horton2023large,goli2024frontiers,brand2024using}, making them promising candidates for processing such context-rich records.
 At the same time, discrepancies between LLM outputs and actual human behavior have been documented \citep{gui2023challenge,li2024frontiers,gao2025take}, and researchers have cautioned against assuming that model predictions can perfectly substitute for human judgments.